 Draw

-The draws for the 2023 men’s singles and doubles tournaments in Tokyo will be made a few days before the start of the tournament.
+The draws for the 2023 men’s singles and doubles tournaments in Tokyo are now available to view on the ATP Tour website.

 Schedule